panosvoudouris/storybook-addon-versions/README.md

 ### Notes

-This is a fork of https://github.com/buildit/storybook-addon-versions It appears that repo is now defunct and no longer maintained so I've forked it to continue work on it.
+This is a fork of https://github.com/buildit/storybook-addon-versions It appears that repo is now defunct and no longer maintained so I've forked it to continue maintenance (eg upgrade for latest storybook etc) and upgrades.